jitendra-negi/jitendra-negi/README.md

 <h1 align="center">Hi 👋, I'm Jitendra</h1>
-<h4 align="center"> Versatile and self-taught software engineer with over 9 years of expertise in Android development.
-Proficient in Kotlin and Java, I specialize in delivering innovative solutions for phones, tablets, and Android TV 📱📺.
+<h4 align="center"> Versatile and self-taught software engineer with over 10 years of expertise in Android development.
+Proficient in Kotlin and Compose Multiplatform, I specialize in delivering innovative solutions for phones, tablets, and Android TV 📱📺.
 As a proven team leader and collaborator, I have hands-on experience with Flutter and React Native 🌟.

 👨‍💻 As a Senior Android Developer, Mobile Architect, and Mobile App Consultant, I guide clients in the presale phase to define the application's feature list and ensure the best design patterns and version control practices.